3liz/lizmap-documentation/source/install/linux.rst

    rm $VERSION.zip

-Set rights for Nginx, so php scripts could write some temporary files or do changes.
+Set rights for Apache or Nginx, so PHP scripts could write some temporary files or do changes.

 .. code-block:: bash